aiman-al-masoud/cinciarellang/docs/wiki/4-functions/0-pure-functions/README.md

 All Cinciarellang functions are *pure*, unless explicitly made impure.

-A *pure function* doesn't produce any side effects, and its output (return value) only depends on its input (parameters), this means that it **cannot** under any circumstance:
+A *pure function* doesn't produce any side effects, and its output (return value) depends entirely on its input (parameters), this means that it **cannot** under any circumstance:

 * Read from (or write to) the outer scope.
 * Modify its input paramters.